modeco80/mdrpc/README.md

-## mdrpc2
+## mdrpc

-mdrpc is a (Work-In-Progress):tm: native Discord Rich Pressence MPV plugin.
+mdrpc is a native Discord Rich Pressence MPV plugin written in C++, licensed under the MIT License.

 ## Building